 Books are more than just a good read, they’re a great way to add some colour to a room.
 You can even rearrange them to alter the colour scheme.
 Additionally, a traditional logwood fire is a must have in a country living room.

 Exposed bricks and ceiling beams are also popular options, instantly adding raw texture and personality to a room.
 Understated natural hues of colour and wood tones blend well and help to bring nature inside.

 If you don’t know where to start when designing an old English style, look to the sky.
 Much of the inspiration for the design style comes from the UK weather.
 Warm, cosy and snug furnishings and decorations help offset the English chill.
 The emphasis on comfort creates a style that is timelessly inviting.

-Moreover, a mudroom is essential when you live in the countryside.
-If you live out in the sticks, you’ll know that everything is muddy.
-Meaning you need a place to store all of your boots, coats, hats and scarfs away from the rest of your clean home.
-They should be decorated with lots of wood features and dark green colours as the room acts as a transition between nature and the inside of your home.
+Moreover, a boot room can be very useful when you live in the countryside.
+If you live out in the sticks, you’ll know that everything gets muddy.
+Meaning, a place to store all of your boots, coats, hats and scarves away from the rest of your clean home could come in handy.
+Decorating the boot room with lots of wood features and dark green colours helps to create a transition between nature and the inside of your home.

 Flowers and floral patterns work beautifully in a country home, they add to both the aesthetics and the atmosphere.
-Lots of colours brighten the interior and compliment the country feel.
-Ivy-covered exteriors are the ultimate and ideal finishing touch to an old English property, this is hard to achieve, but it adds a touch of magic.
+Lots of colours brighten the interior and complement the country feel.

 Strachan furniture can help you create the perfect classic countryside interior design in your home.